 Parsi New Year (Shahenshahi) 2017 and 2018

-Although the Parsi New Year originated in Persia, many people in India celebrate it as well.
+Although the Parsi New Year originated in Persia, numerous groups in various Indian states celebrate it as well.
+In 2017, Parsi New Year falls on Thursday 17 August.

 |2017||17 Aug||Thu||Parsi New Year||GJ & MH|